How to apply

 • Pension Credit (which includes the child addition)

-You can also apply by email or phone if you’re at least 10 weeks pregnant and either:
+You can also apply by email or phone if you’re more than 10 weeks pregnant and either:

 • under 18 years old and not getting any benefits